Attractor-driven matter: Discussion

+It would also be interesting to investigate the relation that exists, between the driving-attractor control-parameter field defined in Eq.~(\ref{eq:ControlParameterFieldCalledH}), and the associated force that this control-parameter field induces.
+As pointed out in the paragraph containing Eq.~(\ref{eq:ControlParameterFieldCalledH}), such a relation is indirect.
+This is because the control-parameter field constrains the evolution of the internal-attractor degree of freedom, which in turn determines the force that is experienced by the particle, as a function of both its internal state and the local environment in which it is immersed.
+Further, if one estimates the characteristic internal timescale $\mathcal{T}$ discussed in the opening paragraph of this section, the induced force on the attractor-driven particle could be temporally coarse-grained over times that are significantly larger than $\mathcal{T}$.

-We close this discussion by recalling that a number of coherent structures were observed to emerge in our simulations based on the strange-attractor-driven active-matter model, which invites an obvious comparison with the emergent structures observed in conventional active-matter models driven by noise.
-In addition to understanding the similarities in the emergent structures arising from both formalisms, it would be interesting to explore any differences, particularly when those differences can be attributed to the strange-attractor nature of the driving.
+We also recall that a number of coherent structures were observed to emerge in our simulations.
+This invites comparison with the emergent structures observed in conventional active-matter models in which individual particles are driven by stochastic dynamics.
+In addition to understanding the similarities in the emergent structures arising from both formalisms, it would be interesting to explore any differences, particularly when those differences can be attributed to the attractor nature of the driving.
+Similar remarks apply to the possibility for phase transitions in multiple-particle systems of attractor-driven particles, whether they be active or passive in nature.